Adult and Family Empowerment

 Residents receive free access to personal and professional development opportunities throughout the year.
 Examples include, training in Narcan administration, training in First Aid/CPR, and training in self-defense.
 Through these learning opportunities, individuals increase their employability, reduce risks, and explore other pathways of interest.

-Women’s Empowerment Circle.
+Women’s Circle.

 Ceremonies.